Lichtso/DOS-Emulator/README.md

 * k: Enter the keyboard-mapping-tool

 ### Debugger
+Note: The terminal needs to be at least 80 characters wide to correctly display the debugger.
 * p: Profile instructions (and save them to a file)
 * a: Data overview to DS:SI (string source)
 * s: Data overview to SS:SP (stack pointer)